- Face masks for acne scars are intended to minimize the appearance of facial scarring caused by acne.

 Deep-penetrating and nourishing, face masks deliver a concentrated dose of beneficial ingredients to the skin and are designed to treat various skin concerns.
 Face masks for acne scars are specifically formulated to target and reduce the appearance of these scars.
 They are available for purchase or may be made at home with natural ingredients.
 Depending on the formula, these masks can gently exfoliate or brighten the skin.

-Can a Face Mask Treat Acne Scars?
+Can Face Masks Treat Acne Scars?

 Face masks may be beneficial for minimizing the appearance of some types of acne scars if they contain skin-lightening ingredients, such as aloe vera, vitamin C and lemon juice.
 If your acne scars are hyperpigmented, it’s possible those ingredients could lighten the scar tissue.